blockjoy/blockvisor-protocols/docs/HOWTO.md

 ### Protocol Metadata (protocols.yaml)

-First make sure that the protocol you're creating an image for, is defined in `protocols.yaml`.
+First make sure that the protocol you're creating an image for is defined in `protocols.yaml`.
 This is the root entity that groups all implementations of the same protocol.

 ### Protocol Image Metadata (babel.yaml)